You Can Create Your Own Spiritual Traditions

 Growing up, I never gave a second thought about the Winter Solstice.
 It was something that happened on the journey to Christmas.
 The extent of my “paying homage” to the solstice was wondering – and never actually trying – if I could balance an egg on one end.

-As I’ve gotten older and more spiritual though, the element of ritual is still important to me.
-Perhaps it’s a throwback to my upbringing with countless days sitting in shellacked wooden pews attending highly prescribed Catholic Mass every Sunday and sometimes more often than that.
+Now the element of ritual is still important to me.
+Perhaps it’s a throwback to my upbringing with countless days sitting in shellacked wooden pews attending highly prescribed Catholic Mass every Sunday.

 Perhaps it’s a desire to connect with myself and my own longing for a sense of tradition that I create with loved ones and friends.